pkcarlislellc/git-papershaper/README.md

 Set your papershaper startup command to use only online content with the w option: /usr/bin/papershaper w 1
 You are essentially fooling papershaper into selecting a 'random' online webcam but limiting the choice to only one webcam.
-This updates wallpaper from the same webcam as often as you wish.
+This updates wallpaper from the same webcam as often as you wish (the above example updates once per minute).

 Q: How do I add new wallpaper to papershaper?